You learn a lot of useful things while traveling, particularly in a place such as Siquijor Island in the Philippines.

 Needless to say, you don’t want to run into a manananaggal under any circumstances.
 You can find manananaggals lurking in the Visayas — the geographical heart of the Philippine archipelago.
-They may also be found on some dating websites.
+They might also be found on some dating apps.

 I was warned over and over about traveling to Siquijor, a small island bobbing among the Visayas.
 Even educated people I met on Bohol Island told me about the spooks, witches, manananaggals, and other mythological creatures that prefer to call Siquijor home.
 The amount of superstition with which Siquijor is regarded is amazing.
 Then again, the Philippines did come across as a fairly superstitious place.